 So, for example, an experienced operator looking to purchase a blog may feel they can leverage existing resources such as publishing and editing staff and have a good idea of what such costs would be for a particular size publication.

-In these cases, they will be much more interested in your overall revenue because it is the main unknown factor in determining whether the operation is viable.
+They will be much more interested in your overall revenue in these cases because it is the main unknown factor in determining whether the operation is viable.

 2.4 How Much Does your Blog Cost to Operate?

 The flip side of revenue is the costs.
 These certainly impact a sale, particularly for smaller buyers looking to maintain the same operation rather than merge it with their existing businesses.

 In these cases, your costs will largely determine how profitable the acquisition will be for the buyer.